Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells: Results

-We consider four morphological phenotypes including two amoeboidal ones: actin-enriched leading edge (or AE in short) and small blebbing (BB); as well as two mesenchymal ones: filopodial (FP) and lamellipodial (LA).
-Of note, another migration mode, namely lobopodial or nuclear piston mode, has not been observed in our experiments which is consistent with previous reports \cite{Yamada2017restore}.
 Once the classifier is trained, morphological phenotypes are determined automatically from a cell image if a particular phenotype receives more than 60\% probability score (Fig. \ref{fig2}B).
 For a small fraction of cells ($\approx$ 10\%), none of the four phenotypes receive more than 60\% probability score, we consider these cells to be in an intermediate state.

 We have trained two classifiers (see \textit{SI Appendix} S4).
 The first one is based on support vector machines (SVM \cite{Cortes1995,Ben-Hur2001}) involving 21 geometric measures of binarized cell images.
 The second one is based on Random-Forest model using the same geometric properties \cite{Breiman2001}.
 The two classifiers agree with each other well on test data sets (90\% overlapping).
-The SVM classifier particularly has a higher success rate of classifying unseen data (92\%).
+The SVM classifier particularly has a higher success rate of classifying unseen data (88\%).
 In the following we mainly report the results from SVM algorithm.
-The validity of the SVM classifier is also evident from the color-coded t-SNE embedding of unseen data (Fig. \ref{fig2}C, 25,000 data points), as data points belong to different classes (morphological phenotypes) form separable clusters in the embedding space.
+We also employ the t-SNE algorithm to reduce the dimension of the (21-dimensional) geometric shape space to facilitate visualization of cellular morphodynamics.
+As shown in Fig. \ref{fig2}C, unseen data (15,000 data points) belonging to different morphological phenotypes form separable clusters in the embedding space.

 By applying the SVM classifier to time lapse recordings of 3D migrating MDA-MB-231 cells we find cells spontaneously make transitions among different morphological phenotypes.
 Fig. \ref{fig3}A shows snapshots of a typical cell.
-The cell switches directly from filopodial (F) to lamellipodial (L) mode, then to small blebbing (B) mode via intermediate state (I).
+The cell switches directly from blebbing (B) mode to lamellipodial (L) mode via intermediate state (I).
 Therefore using machine learning technique we map cell morphodynamics into transitions between morphological phenotypes, or their associated migration modes.

+In order to understand the mechanisms underlying cell morphological phenotype transitions, we examine the effects of manipulating Rho/ROCK-signaling, which is a master regulator that determines the mechanical state of a cell.
+Rho/ROCK-signaling controls key aspects of cell morphogenesis and migration, such as actomyosin contractility, actin polymerization, cell-cell and cell-ECM adhesion \cite{Schwartz2004_Rhoglacnce}.
+By regulating the cell mechanotransduction pathways, Rho/ROCK-signaling has also been shown to control 3D cell migration phenotype plasticity \cite{Marshall2005rho}.